deepanharsha/DisCam/README.md

 # Announcements
 - **FTD-1.0.0** RELEASED!
+- **.deb Installers Discontinued! 😔**
+  Due to the Lack of installation methods of Cx_Freeze on linux, .deb installers have been discontinued.
 - Introducing, DisCam Windows Installers!
   Worry Free, Setup Easy With DisCam Windows Installers
   **Available With Release v1.1 Or Later**